Recently named No. 4 in the nation,

-Lawyer When Winning is a Must" in intellectual property by Gulfshore Life Magazine.
+Lawyer When Winning is a Must" by Gulfshore Life Magazine.

 Ms. Whitelaw's practice is devoted exclusively